 The two kids, Billy and Betty, are incredibly annoying, and very shit at acting.
 It’s as if immediately prior to each take the director said to them: ‘The last one was good kids, but this time… NO EMOTION.
 Brilliant.
 And remember to deliver your lines in the style of a short-sighted, brain-damaged man struggling to read an autocue.’

 Unfortunately, the kids learn not only that the Martians intend to whisk Santa across the solar system against his will, but also that they – being witnesses to the crime – must come, too, never to return to Earth.
 In fact, as if things couldn’t possibly be any worse, there’s an evil baddy Martian onboard who wants them all dead.
 His name’s Stevie.
 Yeah, alright, alright, I’m fucking with you.
 He’s called Voldar.
-Fortunately, there’s also a clumsy, clowny Martian simpleton onboard called Dropo, who succeeds in keeping the kids alive through a winning display of consistently retarded buffoonery.
+Fortunately, there’s also a kind-hearted Martian simpleton onboard called Dropo, who succeeds in keeping the kids alive through a winning display of consistently retarded buffoonery.

 Don’t worry, though.
 Before the robot can crush the kids’ heads to dust like a couple of loaves of twelve-week-old bread, Kimar shows up to cool things down.
 The robot is then sent to retrieve Santa Claus, but is defeated when Santa Claus mistakes it for a giant toy, which inexplicably causes it to BECOME a toy, thereby rendering it harmless.
-Whoever programmed that robot shouldn‘t have been let loose on a microwave, much less a sophisticated cybernetic life-form.
+Whoever programmed that robot shouldn‘t have been let loose on a hoover, much less a sophisticated cybernetic life-form.

 Meanwhile, Voldar isn’t happy that everyone he twice tried to kill is still alive, and so forms an evil clique with a handful of the most stupid people on Mars.
 Why do baddies in kids’ films team up with complete idiots like this?
 They end up spending their valuable plotting-and-killing-time tip-toeing around like Panto villains, shooshing their bungling henchman as they do things like constantly trip over stuff and accidentally detonate bombs, always scratching their heads and saying, ’Uh, um, gee, sorreeee bosssss.’
 Don’t hire them then, you fucking arsehole!
 There’s no equal opportunities directive dictating the make-up of your kid-murdering co-op.
 Employ real, ruthless killers and criminals; not the guys who turn up to the interview drooling with their jackets on back-to-front.
 Christ, your heinous plans deserve to get foiled.